From the longest away trip to the shortest. Club historian Rick Glanvill and club statistician Paul Dutton prepare for derby Sunday.

 The beauty of the diamond when it functions correctly is that it allows such fluid movement that there always seems an extra man available.

-KEY STAT Frank Lampard needs one goal to become our clear fifth all-time scorer ahead of Jimmy Greaves's.
-They both have scored 132 goals. |
+Frank Lampard needs one goal to become our clear fifth all-time scorer ahead of Jimmy Greaves's.
+They both have scored 132 goals.

 Fulham's midweek business was a step towards qualification for the Europa League at home to Russian side Amkar.
-Chelsea 's two extra days rest might have counted for more had this weekend's match been a Saturday kick-off.
+Chelsea's two extra days rest might have counted for more had this weekend's match been a Saturday kick-off.

 Two Chelsea old boys may be involved on Sunday: new signing Damien Duff - twice a champion, with warm memories of the Blues and the affection of Stamford Bridge supporters; and first team coach Ray Lewington, who was the diligent fetcher-and-carrier for fellow midfielder Ray Wilkins after the pair broke through the Chelsea junior ranks in the mid-Seventies.